-This paper examines theories and research in social psychology - the study of how people influence and are influenced by others - and covers a variety of real-world practical problems that have stimulated research in psychology.
+This paper examines theories and research in social psychology - the study of how people influence and are influenced by others - and provides an introduction to applied psychology, which covers many diverse subfields that involve using psychological knowledge to improve the conduct and well-being of individuals in real-world situations.
 We will give attention to both classic and contemporary theories about these problems and take a critical approach to the research used to test them.

 |Paper title||Social and Applied Psychology|